Abishek183/homework3/README.md

-# Basic Calculator with functions
+# Intermediate Calculator with static methods
 It was fun doing the python setup and working on the calculator code.